xjohnfit/MERN-Spotify-Clone/README.md

    * In the `backend` directory:

      ```bash
-     npm start
+     npm run backend
      ```

    * In the `frontend` directory:

      ```bash
-     npm start
+     npm run dev
      ```

-   The application should now be running on `http://localhost:3000`.
+   The application should now be running on `http://localhost:5173`.

 ---